BakkerGames/GRIF/DAGS/SYNTAX.md

 @truedata(key)

->Returns true if the data value for "key" is truthy.
+>Returns true if the raw value for "key" is truthy.
 Returns false if the value is falsey or isn't boolean.

 ## Condition Connectors/Modifiers